srhnsn/securefilearchiver/README.md

     Flags:
       --help               Show help (also see --help-long and --help-man).
-      -v, --verbose        Verbose output.
+      --password=PASSWORD  Password to use for encryption and decryption of index file.
       --noindexenc         Do not encrypt index file.
       --noindexzip         Do not compress index file.
-      --password=PASSWORD  Password to use for encryption and decryption.
+      --quiet              Only print errors to console.
+      --verbose            Verbose output.
+      --log=LOG            Log output to file.

     Commands:
       help [<command>...]